OpenPalp — Your Personal Heart Rhythm Programme

 A 2020 randomised trial published in the New England Journal of Medicine found that alcohol abstinence reduced AF recurrence by 45% compared to continued moderate drinking.
 The effect was dose-dependent: even light drinking was associated with increased recurrence.

-The REVERSE-AF study demonstrated that sustained weight loss has a profound impact on AF burden.
-Patients who lost 10% or more of their body weight achieved an 88% rate of AF reversal — compared to just 26% in those who lost less than 3%.
+The LEGACY trial (Pathak et al., 2015) demonstrated that sustained weight loss has a profound impact on AF burden.
+Patients who lost 10% or more of their body weight achieved an 88% rate of AF freedom — compared to just 26% in those who lost less than 3%.

 Important: Omega-3 fish oil supplements may increase the risk of atrial fibrillation.
 A meta-analysis of 81,210 participants found a 25% increased AF risk, with higher doses (above 1g/day) carrying a 49% increased risk.
 If you take omega-3 supplements, mention this at your appointment.